In today’s day and age, digital marketing is generally not a simple enough process.

 When people try multiple sets of keywords for finding a service or product near their area, search engines such as Google automatically refine the non-ad choices to the user’s local area.

-For instance, users who search Google for the term ‘marketing agency‘ in Newcastle will get results shown for Newcastle marketing agencies.
+For instance, users who search Google for the term ‘SEO agency‘ in St Neots will get results shown for St Neots SEO agencies.

 Therefore, the owners of such local businesses can get the maximum possible advantage of local search, simply through local SEO strategies.